Man killed in early morning attack on Cork home incurred stab wounds

 A quiet secluded bungalow in Ballincollig, Co Cork was the scene of the serious attack at 3am .

-The dead man (35), who has not yet been named, incurred stab wounds and was pronounced dead on arrival at Cork University Hospital (CUH) at 5.30am
+The dead man has been named locally as Mikolaj Wilk (35), incurred stab wounds and was pronounced dead on arrival at Cork University Hospital (CUH) at 5.30am

-His wife, who is also in her thirties, is being treated for serious but not life threatening injuries at CUH.
+His wife Elzbieta, who is also in her thirties, is being treated for serious but not life threatening injuries at CUH.
 It is understood the couple were renting the house.

 The deceased was at home with his wife, another woman in her thirties and two children under the age of six when the incident occurred.